 The unnumbered row between the A and B rows allows us to determine just how low we want the bottom of the crew neck to be.
-If we did a lot of rows between the end of the shoulder shaping and before the beginning of the neck shaping, then we'd have a vest with what might be more accurately called a U-neck.
+If we work a lot of rows between the end of the shoulder shaping and the beginning of the neck shaping, then we'd have a garment with what might be more accurately called a U-neck than a crew neck.